 |3 DECEMBER 2023|

 9 DECEMBER 2023

 |HOW to APPLY:||

-Admissions for 2023 SPRING PORTRAIT at the LOUVRE are closed.
+Admissions for 2024 SPRING PORTRAIT at the LOUVRE are OPEN.

 Before you apply, please review the ADMISSIONS page for general information about the application process.

 COURSE DESCRIPTION: “2024 Spring Portrait at the Louvre”